OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 #.
 Select the ``ne_10m_admin_1_states_provinces.shp`` layer using the
    left-mouse-button and click again with the right-mouse-button.
 #.
-Select the :menunavigation:`Properties` submenu.
+Select the :menuselection:`Properties` submenu.
 #.
 The **Layer properties** dialog box will appear.

 .. image:: ../../images/screenshots/1024x768/gvsig_qs_011.png